arjones/latent-consistency-models/README.md

 # Latent Consistency Models
 Generate images based on text prompts.
-LCM can generate high-quality images in very short inference time.
+LCM can generate high-quality images in a very short inference time.

 Inspired by [Generate images in one second on your Mac using a latent consistency model](https://replicate.com/blog/run-latent-consistency-model-on-mac) and using [Latent Consistency Models](https://huggingface.co/SimianLuo/LCM_Dreamshaper_v7)